 However the line will need to have two aspects correct: line direction and length.
 What this means is if the drawer player is moving their hand in an upward direction, the line produced should also be vertical.
 If the player moves their hand side-to-side, the line produced should also be horizontal.
-Additionally, the player should be able to move their hand an amount and be able to produce a line that is within 10% error of the distance their hand has moved.
+Additionally, the player should be able to move their hand an amount and be able to produce a line length that scales with the time their hand has been moving.